mrusse/soularr/README.md

 track_prepend_artist = True
 #Set to True to grab every album in the wanted list.
 If false it only does one page from Lidarr at a time.
 grab_full_wanted_list = False
+#Unmonitors the album if Soularr can't find it and places it in "failure_list.txt".
+#Failed albums can be re monitored by filtering "Unmonitored" in the Lidarr wanted list.
+remove_wanted_on_failure = True
 #Comma separated list of words that cannot be in the title of albums or tracks.
 Case insensitive.
 title_blacklist = BlacklistWord1,blacklistword2
 ```